filodb/FiloDB/README.md

     $ cd FiloDB
     ```

+2. Choose either the Cassandra column store (default) or the in-memory column store.
-2. Start a Cassandra Cluster.
+    - Start a Cassandra Cluster.
 If its not accessible at `localhost:9042` update it in `core/src/main/resources/application.conf`.
+    - Or, use FiloDB's in-memory column store with Spark (does not work with CLI).
+Pass the `--conf spark.filodb.store=in-memory` to `spark-submit` / `spark-shell`.
+This is a great option to test things out, and is really really fast!

 3. FiloDB can be used through `filo-cli` or as a Spark data source.
 The CLI supports data ingestion from CSV files only; the Spark data source is better tested and richer in features.